by Edwin Berry, PhD, CCM

 I submitted this preprint to an Elsevier journal.
 Therefore, the present copyright does not allow republication or reposting.
 If Elsevier accepts my preprint, I will pay the Open Access fee and post the Elsevier publication identifier here.
 At that time, the copyright will change to allow use as described at the end of this post.

-This post represents my climate research over the past year and is a significant improvement over my previous post “Why our CO2 emissions do not increase Atmosphere CO2.”
-I believe this post transforms the climate debate into a checkmate win for the Trump administration. – Ed
+This preprint represents my climate research over the past year and is a significant improvement over my previous post “Why our CO2 emissions do not increase Atmosphere CO2.”

 The United Nations Intergovernmental Panel on Climate Change (IPCC) claims human emissions raised the carbon dioxide level from 280 ppm to 410 ppm, or 130 ppm.
 Physics proves this claim is impossible.